How to recover data if Windows does not start

 Do not forget to unplug the power cord from the wall socket to make sure the power is actually turned off when you open the computer case.

-2. Then, connect the drive at its new location.
+- Then, connect the drive at its new location.

-For temporary repair purposes you do not even need to install the drive properly with all the screws - just connect the cables and start the recovery.
+For temporary repair purposes you do not even need to install the drive properly with all the screws -

 If the drive has a Parallel ATA (IDE) connection, make sure the Master/Slave jumpers are set correctly before you power up the new configuration.